inferless/codellama-34b-vllm/README.md

-# Tutorial - Deploy CodeLlama-70B using Inferless
+# Tutorial - Deploying Codellama - 34b with vLLM-GPTQ

-Check out [this tutorial](https://tutorials.inferless.com/deploy-codellama-70b-using-inferless) which will guide you through the process of deploying a CodeLlama-70B model using Inferless.
+Check out [this tutorial](https://tutorials.inferless.com/) which will guides you through the process of deploying a CodeLlama-Python-34B GPTQ model using Inferless.

-## TL;DR - Deploy  using Inferless:
+## TL;DR - Deploying CodeLlama-Python-34B with Inferless:

-- Deployment of Deploy CodeLlama-70B model using [vLLM](https://github.com/vllm-project/vllm).
+- Deployment of GPTQ, 4-bit quantized CodeLlama-Python-34B model using [vLLM](https://github.com/chu-tianxiang/vllm-gptq).
+- Experimented with various inference libraries like HuggingFace Transformer Pipeline, AutoGPTQ, Text Generation Inference,vLLM favoring vLLM for best latency and token rate.
-- By using the vLLM, you can expect an average latency of 6.67 sec, generating an average of 33.18 tokens/sec where each token took 30.13 ms and an average cold start time of 26.36 sec using an A100 GPU(80GB).
+- By using the vLLM with GPTQ 4bit quantized model, you can expect an average lowest latency of 3.51 sec and average token generation rate of 58.40/sec.
+This setup has an average cold start time of 21.8 sec.
-- Dependencies defined in inferless-runtime-config.yaml.
+- Dependencies defined in config.yaml using vLLM.
-- GitHub/GitLab template creation with app.py and inferless-runtime-config.yaml.
+- GitHub/Gitlab template creation with app.py and config.yaml.
 - Model class in app.py with initialize, infer, and finalize functions.
 - Custom runtime creation with necessary system and Python packages.
-- Model import via GitHub with input/output parameters in JSON.
+- Model import via GitHub with input_schema.py.
 - Recommended GPU: NVIDIA A100 for optimal performance.
 - Custom runtime selection in advanced configuration.
-- Final review and deployment on the Inferless platform.
+- Final review and deployment on Inferless platform.

 ---
 ## Prerequisites